 Without a sense of humour our lives would be too serious, so in some respects it’s important for us to have one.
 What happens though when humour gets in the way of our relationships; when it becomes bigger than the relationship itself, when we expect others to conform to our behaviour?

-Unfortunately it’s not always easy to equate what people say as being humorous because it’s very much part of our culture now.
-More people are now using humour, to communicate; but there are still those of course who don’t buy into this lifestyle who will often get caught up in the crossfire.
+Unfortunately, it’s not always easy to equate what people say as being humorous because it’s very much part of our culture now.
+More people use humour to communicate; but there are still those of course who don’t buy into this lifestyle who will often get caught up in the crossfire.
 To live comfortably with someone who uses humour, we would have to exhibit the same traits.

 The most common humour: